Skip to content

 java

-public CacheTable eval(CacheTable input, CacheTable dedupTable, String col1, String col2)
+public CacheTable evaluate(CacheTable input, CacheTable dedupTable, String col1, String col2)

 Parameter Description: